sjbrown/misc_work/genesis/rules.md

 gigs.
 They must choose to either Live the Life, or Write and Riff.
 They cannot do both in one round.
 (They may also choose to skip)

- * Players take turns in order of highest CROWD
+ * Players take turns in order of highest COMMITMENT

  * The band's COIN can be spent on any expense, by any band member, at any time